LeonViti/afl-win-predictor/README.md

 data_ingestion -> features -> modelling -> evalutation

 # Setup
+## Dependencies
+This project uses [Task](https://taskfile.dev/) for environment setup and [UV](https://docs.astral.sh/uv/) for virtual environement management.
+Ensure they are installed before running this project.

 ## Data Folder
 Go to the Root dir, then run Run